mmcdermott/EventStreamGPT/EventStream/data/README.md

 ### Saving / Loading

-`EventStream.data.Datasets` can be efficiently saved and loaded to disk via the instance method `_save` and class method `_load`, both of which use a `pathlib.Path` object pointing to a directory in which the dataset should be saved / loaded.
-For `_save`, this directory is not passed as a parameter, but is specified in the configuration object for the instance.
+`EventStream.data.Dataset`s can be efficiently saved and loaded to disk via the instance method `save` and class method `load`, both of which use a `pathlib.Path` object pointing to a directory in which the dataset should be saved / loaded.
+For `save`, this directory is not passed as a parameter, but is specified in the configuration object for the instance.
 For loading, it is passed as a parameter to the function.
 For saving (loading) the dataset will write (read) a number of files and subdirectories to (from) that passed directory.
 Dataframes are stored in a user-specifiable format via a class variable, but for the only current `EventStream.data.Dataset` class, the `Polars` version, we recommend using the `parquet` format and it is the only format supported out of the box.
 The `EventStream.data.Dataset` also saves a vocabulary configuration object to JSON and stores its other attributes via a pickled file produced via `dill`.

-We plan to further specialize the saving logic to write the internal `config` object to a JSON file instead and to write the fit measurement information to disk in a more translatable format as well. `_save` should only be called after the model has been fit. `_save` does not store the deep-learning representation at present; this needs to be saved separately via `cache_deep_learning_representation`. `_load`, upon calling, will not load the transformed dataframes, as those may not be needed if the user only wants to inspect the configuration objects.
-This allows the loading to be very fast, and the dataframes are instead lazily loaded upon first access by the user.
+Upon saving, the `Dataset` object will write a number of files to disk, including a JSON version of the internal `config` object, separate files for each of the three internal dataframes (`subjects_df`, `events_df`, and `dynamic_measurements_df`), and a separate file for the inferred, pre-processed measurement configuration objects, in JSON format.
+Depending on the measurements in question, there may be further files written to disk containing data-frame versions of the pre-processed, key-specific measurement metadata (e.g., inferred outlier parameters, etc.) These policies allow the loading to be very fast, with nested objects instead lazily loaded upon first access by the user.

 ### Pre-processing Data Capabilities